sverweij/watskeburt/README.md

 });
 ```

-An array of changes this returns looks something like this:
+The array of changes this returns looks like this:

 ```javascript
 [